ncsu-swat/ACETest/README.md

 This repo maintains the source code and other data for our research paper, "ACETest: Automated Constraint Extraction for Testing Deep Learning Operators", which is accepted by ISSTA 2023. ([preprint](https://arxiv.org/abs/2305.17914))

+This repo optimized ACETest to make it run parallel and fix some issues.

 ## About ACETest